-Clio Speaks is a regular column for the Seattle University History community, with essays authored by faculty on a variety of topics related to their research and classes.
+Clio Speaks is a regular column for the Seattle University History community, with essays authored by faculty and the affiliated, on a variety of topics related to their research and classes.
 It is a space for musings informed by expert knowledge in all the areas that the History Department reaches.
 These informal essays offer personal perspectives on history and yield insights into the past, present, and future.

 By Dr. Hazel Hahn.
 During this period of the Coronavirus pandemic, I have been staying with my parents in Old Tappan, New Jersey, working really remotely, 2,900 miles away from Seattle.
 My parents have been living in this area for the last forty years, whereas after high school I have been mostly away and visiting several times a year.